Reduced-order modeling of unsteady fluid flow using neural network ensembles: Results

 No-slip boundary conditions are applied to the cylinder's surface and top and bottom walls.
 A Poiseuille flow profile is used for the inlet velocity.
 Extrapolation outflow boundary conditions are used for the outlet to allow the fluid flow to exit the domain freely.
 The computational domain measures 1536 $\times$ 512 voxels that are uniformly spaced.
 The cylinder is centered at $x_{c}, y_{c} = [160, 256]$ (zero-based indexing is used).
 Simulation results are down-sampled onto a grid that measures 384 $\times$ 128 before being used for the ROM, resulting in $N = 49152$, as the original domain's large size leads to a very large training cost as well as memory usage.
 Two design parameters are used, the diameter $d$ of the cylinder and the Reynolds number $Re$.
 The bounds of the design parameters are given as

 The diameter $d$ is set to an integer quantity by rounding to the nearest whole number.
 The wake structure behind the cylinder undergoes instabilities~\cite{gerrard_1997,rajani2009numerical} at a critical reynolds number of approximately $Re_{c} = 180$, where the vortices transition to becoming turbulent.
 As a result, the prescribed range given for $Re$ in the parameter space includes a variety of physical regimes.
 Additionally, both $Re$ and $d$ control the size and periodicity of the shed vortices, making this a difficult prediction problem for ROMs.
 The freestream velocity in the $x$-direction is set to $u_\infty = 0.001$ in non-dimensional units.
 The simulation is run for $T = 750000$ timesteps with data being saved every 1000 steps, leading to 750 snapshots for a single simulation.
+In LBM simulations, time and space are often non-dimensionalized by $\Delta t $ and $\Delta x$ to arrive at dimensionless values of $\Delta x^* = \Delta t^* = 1$.
+However, one needs to ensure that $\Delta t / \Delta x \ll 1$ to avoid compressibility errors.
+In these runs we picked $\Delta t / \Delta x = 0.001$.
 The initial condition for a simulation of a given diameter $d$ is the solution to steady flow at $Re = 20$.